 There is a great reason why I prefer this version of this amazing lure.
-The answer: Most of my lure fishing is done at night. to me, having that glowy belly just sometimes seems to give this lure the edge.
+The answer: Most of my lure fishing is done at night.
+To me, having that glowy belly sometimes seems to give this lure the edge.
 Listen, we don’t use them all the time; a lot of the time, it is not always the lure that is doing the business.
 But it is a great option nevertheless.

 How does this lure belly glow?

-First off: When we fish at night time we only use our light to change lures or anything else that needs our light for attention.
+First off: When we fish at night time, we only use our light to change lures or anything else that needs our light for attention.
 We are actually fishing.
-We turn our lights off, and never face the sea area where we are fishing.
-So to glow the belly we face away and shine the headlight into the belly of the lure for about 20 seconds.
-Then boom, it’s glowing green, which means in theory the fish should see the lure much easier.
-Confused, well it doesn’t mean other lures are at a disadvantage, no, not at all it sometimes just works.
+We turn our lights off and never face the sea area where we are fishing.
+So to glow the belly, we face away and shine the headlight into the belly of the lure for about 20 seconds.
+Then boom, it’s glowing green, which means that the fish should see the lure much easier in theory.
+Confused, well, it doesn’t mean other lures are at a disadvantage, no, not at all; it sometimes just works.

 Tip: You do not need a headlight that chucks out a million lumens of light.
 Just enough light to see what you’re doing, and more importantly, see where you’re going, especially if your wading in the water.
 Just use your common sense.